Hot Other Devices How-Tos

 Systm is the Do It Yourself show designed for the common geek who wants to quickly and easily learn how to dive into the latest and hottest tech projects.
 We will help you avoid pitfalls and get your project up and running fast.
 Search Systm on WonderHowTo for more DIY episodes from this Revision3 show.

-How To: Make your own radio station
+How To: Make your own solar panel